Advertisement

 Making changes that make a difference

 When it comes to managing TED, dietary adjustments can go a long way.
-Your healthcare provider can recommend a registered dietician who focuses on autoimmune diseases to help guide you.
-Because everyone’s health is unique, talk to your healthcare provider before you make any changes to your diet.
+Your healthcare provider (HCP) can recommend a registered dietitian who focuses on autoimmune diseases to help guide you.
+Because everyone’s health is unique, talk to your HCP before you make any changes to your diet or begin using any dietary supplements.

 Article sources open article sources